karenarialin/karenarialin.github.io/README.md

 ##What a journey it was to build it.

-You can find it [here](http://karenarialin.github.io).
+You can find it [here](http://karenarialin.me).

-Structure & tools: Jekyll + Github Pages + CloudFlare
+Tools used: Brackets + Google Fonts + Github Pages + Jekyll + CloudFlare + Namecheap + Google Analytics

 ###Phase 1:

-Design process: did wireframes with pen and paper, designed logo
+DESIGN: finalized personal logo, drew wireframes on pen and paper

 Debated between multi-page and single-scroll layout.
 Decided on multi-page.

-At first, I struggled along with pure HTML/CSS/Javascript and Github Pages.
-But I felt like I was writing repetitive code in the headers and footers.
+PROBLEMS: At first, I struggled along with pure HTML/CSS/Javascript and Github Pages.
+But I was using repetitive code in the headers and footers.
 The images were loading slowly.
 The design was lackluster and the colors clashed.

-I was also getting some bad scores from Google Page Speed.
-Error messages: leverage caching, blocking script.
+I was getting bad scores from Google PageSpeed Insights.
+The error messages were "leverage browser caching," and "eliminate render-blocking JavaScript and CSS."

-This old design is still in my backup branch because I can't bear to kill old iterations.

 ###Phase 2:

+REDESIGN: I searched for ways to speed up the loading time and leverage caching.
+That's when I discovered Jekyll, the static site generator that played nicely with Github Pages.
+I also found CloudFlare, a Content Delivery Network that promised speed and security.

 I did more research and got feedback from friends before coming up with my current design.

-I searched for ways to speed up the loading time and "leverage caching," as Google told me to do.
-That's when I discovered Jekyll, the static site generator that went along so nicely with Github Pages.
-After more research, I found CloudFlare, a Content Delivery Network that promised speed and security for free.
-Wow!
+The old design is still in my backup branch because I can't bear to kill old versions.

-It felt like my site was reborn.
+When I deployed the redesign, it felt like my site was reborn.

-Deployed!

 ###Phase 3:

-The site still loaded my footer background picture slowly, so it was time to talk about mobile responsiveness, analytics, and browser caching.
-Fun stuff!
-Things people can't see but are just important.
+FINISHING TOUCHES: The site still loaded my footer background picture slowly, so it was time to fix mobile responsiveness, add analytics, and leverage browser caching.

-Mobile responsiveness: got rid of padding on left and right, used wrapper 75%-80%.
-Still looks unattractive, but at least it works.
+MOBILE RESPONSIVE REDESIGN: Got rid of left and right padding, used 75%-80% width for the div containers.
+The site still looks unattractive, but at least it works.
 Finished without making too many media queries.
+Unfortunately, things would have been much easier if I had started with a mobile-first approach.
+At least I know how to start the next website project.

-Optimizing images was easy, just saving the picture as a gif through Adobe Illustrator.
+PAGESPEED INSIGHTS: Optimizing images was easy, just saved pictures as gif files through Adobe Illustrator.
 Next...

-Deferring JS loading until all the HTML is loaded.
-Easy to do for script.js, another thing to defer JQuery.

-But then I looked up other websites, and many of them didn't get 100% on PageSpeed Insights.
+Deferring JS loading was easy for script.js, complicated for JQuery.
+But then I searched up other websites, and many of them don't have 100% on PageSpeed Insights.
 Even google.com doesn't have 100%.
-I was just being a short-sighted perfectionist!

 So I moved on to Cloudflare.
-Hopefully that would solve my cache leveraging problems.
+Hopefully that would solve my cache leveraging and security problems.
+But it turns out I need a custom domain.

-Turns out I needed a custom domain.
-Oh well, I would have to spend money eventually.
-I think karenarialin.me has a nice ring to it.

-Paid for it on Namecheap!
+CUSTOM DOMAIN: I thought karenarialin.me had a nice ring to it, so I bought it on Namecheap.
 Followed instructions [here](https://help.github.com/articles/using-a-custom-domain-with-github-pages/) to redirect karenarialin.github.io to karenarialin.me.
-Doesn't work right away, so I finished up for the night and waited for it to work.

 Now I could add the website to my Cloudflare plan.
-As I waited for it to take effect, I edited my blog to flow better with the website.
+As I waited for it to take effect, I redesigned my blog to flow better with the website.

-Last step!
-Sign up for Google Analytics.
+ANALYTICS: Last step!
+I signed up for Google Analytics and got it working.

+Time to deploy and share with the world!

 ##To-do enhancements: